Optimal Adaptive Learning in Uncontrolled Restless Bandit Problems: Introduction

-For a set $G_l \in {\cal G}_{\tau^0}$, given a set of transition probability matrices $\boldsymbol{P}$, we define its center as follows.
-If $G_l$ only contains a single information state, then the belief corresponding to that information state is the center of $G_l$.
-If $G_l$ contains infinitely many information states, then the center of $G_l$ is the belief in which all arms for which $i^k = \tau^0$ are in their stationary distribution based on $\boldsymbol{P}$.
-In both cases the belief which is the center of $G_l$ is denoted by $\psi^*(G_l; \boldsymbol{P})$.
-Let $O^*(G_l; \boldsymbol{P})$ be the set of optimal actions at this belief.
-Note that for any $\tau^0 > 0$, the number of sets with infinitely many elements is the same, and each of these sets are centered around the stationary distribution.
-However, as $\tau^0$ increases, the number of sets with a single information state increases.
-The points in belief space corresponding to these sets are shown in Figure \ref{fig:finite_partition}.
+Let $O^*(G_l; \boldsymbol{P})$ be the set of optimal actions at the center belief.
+Note that as $\tau_{\textrm{tr}}$ increases, the number of sets with infinitely many elements increases, as does the number of sets with a single information state.
+The points in the belief space corresponding to these sets are shown in Figure \ref{fig:finite_partition}.
+Below is an example of of such a finite partition of ${\cal C}$ with $\tau_{\textrm{tr}}=3$ when $K=2$.